hapershtein/L19/README.md

 No additional configuration is needed - the fallback happens automatically.

-## Standalone Repository Analysis
+## Standalone Agent Usage

-You can also run the repository analysis agent independently, without the Gmail pipeline:
+You can also run the agents independently, without the full pipeline:

+### Standalone Repository Analysis

 ```bash
 # Analyze repos from any Excel file with GitHub URLs